Funchase61/SSHCOURS/README.md

 ```
 sudo nano /etc/ssh/sshd_config
 ```
-after that you will be in the ssh's configuration file, there you can allow different ports and change some rules but we will see that a bit later. for now we want to make authentification by password unactive.
+After that you will be in the ssh's configuration file, there you can allow different ports and change some rules but we will see that a bit later. for now we want to make authentification by password unactive.

-find the line :
+Find the line :
 ```
 #PasswordAuthentification yes
 ```
-then change it for a "no" and delete the " # " to make it work. # is a sign to make the line you write as a commentary and not a code line so it will not be recognized as an instruction.
+Then change it for a "no" and delete the " # " to make it work. # is a sign to make the line you write as a commentary and not a code line so it will not be recognized as an instruction.
 Don't forget to save when you're quitting this

 Now restart the service ssh to update it :